Ideological bias on Wikipedia: User collaboration

+A 2012 study focusing on edit wars suggested that consensus can often be reached within a reasonable timeframe, even in controversial articles.
+The conflicts that tend to prolong these edit wars are driven by the influx of new users.
+Most edit wars were carried out by a small number of users frequently in conflicts, despite their low overall productivity.
+In these debates, resolution was often reached not based on the merits of the arguments but rather due to external intervention, exhaustion, or the numerical dominance of one group.

-A study conducted in 2013 focused on users who openly declared their support for either the US Democratic or Republican parties.
-The research indicated that these users tended to contribute more frequently to voices aligning with their own political orientation.
-However, they did not exhibit polarized editing behavior, as they were not inclined to avoid collaboration with political opponents while also not showing a preference for collaboration exclusively with allies.
+A study conducted in 2013 focused on users who had declared their support for either the U.S. Democratic or Republican parties.
+These users tended to contribute more frequently with voices aligning with their own political orientation.
+However, they were not inclined to avoid collaboration with political opponents or prefer working exclusively with allies.
 The authors proposed that the shared identity of being a Wikipedian might outweigh potentially divisive aspects of personal identity, such as political affiliation.
 This finding distinguishes Wikipedia from other social platforms, such as Twitter and blogs, where users often exhibit strong polarization by predominantly interacting with users who share similar political orientations.
 In contrast, Wikipedia can be characterized as a platform where users display a higher degree of interaction across political orientations, akin to forums and similar platforms.